Kunalll1/kunal-journey-of-learning-web-dev/readme.md

 ## SEO Master <a name="seo-master"></a>

 <img src="https://cdn.discordapp.com/attachments/950339822118133800/1063102542520791040/output.png">
-SEO Master was the first project that I built as a part of my journey to learn web development. <a src="https://github.com/Kunalll1/seo-master/blob/master/redme.md">Read More</a>
+SEO Master was the first project that I built as a part of my journey to learn web development.
+[Read More] (https://github.com/Kunalll1/seo-master/blob/master/redme.md)